 As one of the Four C’s, clarity is clearly important.
 But it may not be as important as you think.
 Read on to get the full picture…

 Clarity describes the number, size, type and location of the inclusions and blemishes in a diamond.

 “What?
 Wait!
 I don’t want inclusions or blemishes in my diamond!”

 That’s understandable, Madam, but I assure you that these things are perfectly natural and most diamonds have them.
 It’s a side-effect of spending your formative years in the Earth’s mantle: although it’s still the case with Lab-Grown Diamonds too.

 The fact is, only the rarest and most expensive diamonds don’t have any inclusions.
-You’ll find those ones filed under ‘FL’ for Flawless (or IF for Internally Flawless, if you’re feeling persnickety).
+You’ll find those ones filed under ‘FL’ for Flawless (or IF for Internally Flawless if you’re feeling pernickety).

 All other diamonds contain very tiny naturally occurring inclusions such as feathers, crystals and clouds.
 But it’s really not as bad as it sounds…

 Clarity Grading for Dummies

 Diamonds are graded for clarity under 10x magnification.
 This means if some diamond brainiac in a distant lab spots a teeny tiny crystal in a diamond under the microscope, you can’t call it flawless.

 But what is it then?
 After considering all the inclusions, their size and position, their whys and wherefores, the gemmologist gives the diamond one of the following clarity grades: